-Following an extensive public feedback effort, the Council approved the Comprehensive Plan Update on December 16, 2016 (the document is posted on the Council website: RESTORE Council Website).
+A significant component in assisting the Council achieve ecosystem restoration of the Gulf is through its Comprehensive Plan.
+Following an extensive public feedback effort, the Council approved the 2016 Comprehensive Plan Update on December 16, 2016.
 The Council's selections for the draft FPL were based on a variety of factors, including the need to respond to widely-recognized ecological stressors, foundational investment needs, substantial public input, support for certain high-value areas, and socioeconomic and cultural considerations.
 The Comprehensive Plan Update takes a holistic approach to restoration, recognizes the interconnected nature of coastal and marine ecosystems (a fundamental organizational principle of watersheds/estuaries), and the importance of addressing system-wide stressors that reduce ecosystem integrity.
 Moving forward, the Council will work to use this holistic approach before, during, and after the proposal development, review, and selection processes in order to maximize project benefits and track outcomes.